Analyzing Transformers in Embedding Space

 \subsection{Zero-shot Stitching}

 Model stitching \citep{lenc2015, csiszrik2021, bansal2021} is a relatively under-explored feature of neural networks, particularly in NLP.
-The idea is that different models, sometimes trained on different data and with different architectures, learn representations that can be aligned through a \textit{linear} transformation, termed \emph{stitching}.
-Representations correspond to hidden states , and thus one can learn a transformation matrix from one model's hidden states to an equivalent hidden state in the other model.
+The idea is that different models, even with different architectures, can learn representations that can be aligned through a \textit{linear} transformation, termed \emph{stitching}.
+Representations correspond to hidden states, and thus one can learn a transformation matrix from one model's hidden states to an equivalent hidden state in the other model.
 Here, we show that going through embedding space one can align the hidden states of two models, i.e., stitch, \textit{without training}.

 Given two models, we want to find a linear stitching transformation to align their representation spaces.
 According to our theory, given a hidden state $v\in \mathbb{R}^{d_1}$ from model $A$, we can project it to the embedding space as $v E_A$, where $E_A$ is its embedding matrix.
 Then, we can re-project to the feature space of model B, with $E_B^{+} \in \mathbb{R}^{e \times d_2}$, where $E_B^{+}$ is the Penrose-Moore pseudo-inverse of the embedding matrix $E_B$.\footnote{Since we are not interested in interpretation we use an exact right-inverse and not the transpose.} This transformation can be expressed as multiplication with the kernel $K_{AB} := E_A E_B^{+} \in \mathbb{R}^{d_1 \times d_2}$.
 We employ the above approach to take representations of a fine-tuned classifier, $A$, and stitch them on top of a model $B$ that was only pretrained, to obtain a new classifier based on $B$.